by John Michalak

 Whether you experience joy or sorrow, you can trust that the ruler of the universe still knows what He’s doing.
 That, even if your life were to end tomorrow, God still promises it will be well—that you’ll dwell in a good land with Him for eternity.

 So, don’t be ruled by the exception.
-Trust this God who offers you peace and prosperity.
+Trust God who offers you peace and prosperity.